mp911de/logstash-gelf/README.md

 ```

 <a name="jbossas7"/>
-JBoss AS7 GELF/Wildfly GELF (JBoss AS8) configuration
+JBoss AS7/WildFly 8/WildFly 9 configuration
 --------------
 You need to include the library as module (see download above), then add following lines to your configuration: